riceissa/issarice.com/wiki/people.md

 # belief:
 ---

 I dislike the vast majority of people, but I have a strange obsession with a certain subset of people.
-When someone seems interesting, I tend to stalk them online, read as much of what they've written as possible, [write private biographies about them so I don't forget details](https://contractwork.vipulnaik.com/venue.php?venue=People+repo), make [websites](https://orgwatch.issarice.com/) [cataloging](https://aiwatch.issarice.com/) them, rank them according to how smart/interesting/intense I think they are (that's this page), classify them according to certain attributes, and so on.
+When someone seems interesting, I tend to stalk them online, read as much of what they've written as possible, [write private biographies about them so I don't forget details](https://contractwork.vipulnaik.com/venue.php?venue=People+repo), make [websites](https://orgwatch.issarice.com/) [cataloging](https://aiwatch.issarice.com/) them, write [timelines](https://timelines.issarice.com/wiki/Timeline_of_Wei_Dai_publications) [about](https://timelines.issarice.com/wiki/Timeline_of_Carl_Shulman_publications) [them](https://timelines.issarice.com/wiki/Timeline_of_TempleOS), rank them according to how smart/interesting/intense I think they are (that's this page), classify them according to certain attributes, and so on.
 I (very occasionally) get paid for this obsession.

 This page lists the people I have found over the years to be especially smart/interesting/intense.
-When listing people on this page, what I care most about are:
+When listing people on this page, what I care about most are:

 - ability to understand the world (a.k.a. worldview-building ability)
 - ability to generate interesting ideas